olivere/elastic/README.md

 Notice that you can pass your own http.Client implementation here.
 You can also pass more than one URL to a client.
-Elastic pings the URLs periodically and takes the first to succeed.
-By doing this periodically, Elastic provides automatic failover, e.g. when an Elasticsearch server goes down during updates.
+Elastic pings the URLs periodically to check for broken connections.
+By doing this periodically, Elastic provides simple and automatic failover, e.g. when an Elasticsearch server goes down during maintenance.

+Elastic uses simple round-robin between all connections for load-balancing.

 If no Elasticsearch server is available, services will fail when creating a new request and will return `ErrNoClient`.
 While this method is not very sophisticated and might result in timeouts, it is robust enough for our use cases.
-Pull requests are welcome.
+You might use a retry mechanism in your application to guard against these kinds of problems.

 ```go
 client, err := elastic.NewClient(http.DefaultClient, "http://1.2.3.4:9200", "http://1.2.3.5:9200")